What's on the site and how it works

 - on, or the day after, its notification in the Gazette.

-Sometimes different clauses of a Regulation come into force at different times.
+Sometimes different clauses of a Legislative Instrument come into force at different times.

-Regulations will usually contain a specific provision stating when they come into force, usually regulation 2 or regulation 1(2).
+Legislative Instruments will usually contain a specific provision after the title clause stating when they come into force.

-The date of its notification in the Gazette is stated at the very end of the Regulation.
-From the Regulation’s contents page, follow the Administrative information or Gazette information link.
+The date of its notification in the Gazette is stated at the very end of the Legislative Instrument.
+From the Legislative Instrument’s contents page, follow the Administrative information or Gazette information link.

-If a Regulation does not state when it comes into force, it comes into force on the day after the date of its notification in the Gazette (in accordance with section 9(2) of the Interpretation Act 1999, for Regulations made after 1 November 1999) or on the date on which they are made (for Regulations made before 1 November 1999).
+If a Legislative Instrument does not state when it comes into force, it comes into force on the day after the date of its notification in the Gazette (in accordance with section 9(2) of the Interpretation Act 1999, for Legislative Instruments made after 1 November 1999) or on the date on which they are made (for Legislative Instruments made before 1 November 1999).

-If a Deemed Regulation does not state when it comes into force, visit the administering agency's website for more information.
+If an Other Instrument does not state when it comes into force, visit the administering agency's website for more information.

-Why do only some Acts and Regulations show the New Zealand Coat of Arms?
+Why do only some Acts and Legislative Instruments show the New Zealand Coat of Arms?

-Some Acts and Regulations show the New Zealand Coat of Arms under the View whole tab and on their PDF.
-See Making online legislation official: officialisaton.
+Some Acts and Legislative Instruments show the New Zealand Coat of Arms at the start of the document under the View whole tab and on their PDF.
+See Making online legislation official: officialisation.

 Keeping up to date with the law—web feeds